Exploration – Settlement – Development

 This was written in 1821.
 Settlement quickly followed and so began the transformation of this landscape toward the picture we have today.
 We can be confident that as far as the Ginninderra catchment is concerned, the image of meadows surrounding rivers held true for much of this area.
 In fact, sheep came into contact with Ginninderra Creek very early with the coming of Ainslie and a flock of Robert Campbell’s sheep.
 By common account, he was directed to this area by Aboriginals he encountered between Gunning and Yass.
 He was looking for good grazing land.
 They referred to Ginnin-Ginnin-Derra.
 Once here, he left his flock by the creek and on the advice of an Aboriginal girl, set off to locate the area along the Molongolo subsequently taken up by Campbell.

-The grazing potential of much of the Ginninderra Catchment did not go unrecognised as Campbell sent word to his nephew George Palmer describing this country.
+The grazing potential of much of the Ginninderra Catchment when Campbell sent word to his nephew George Palmer describing this country.
 Subsequently the township of Palmerville (later Ginninderra) was founded.

 Part of the Palmerville Historic Reserve (Map incorporates data that is © Copyright Commonwealth of Australia (Geoscience Australia) 2006).

 So why settle here?
 It makes sense that early settlers were after the best land they could find for grazing; particularly land requiring the least effort to clear and make other improvements.
-The prevalence of grassy ecosystems within the Ginninderra Catchment afforded an easier foothold for settlement.
-Palmer established his station at Ginninderra in about 1826.
-This is only five years after Throsby’s account given earlier.
+The prevalence of grassy ecosystems within the Ginninderra Catchment afforded an easyr foothold for settlement.
+Palmer established his station at Ginninderra in about 1826, only five years after Throsby’s account.

 At the end of this chapter an 1832 map of Ginninderra Creek is provided.
 It clearly marks the creek as a chain of ponds with the words “fine grassy open forest” and “grassy open forest” written clearly.
 Exactly how open this “grassy forest” was not defined.